NineOfGaming/animated-java-df/README.md

 ### Credits

-This fork is based on [Millo5/animated-java-df](https://github.com/Millo5/animated-java-df), with the goal of being more up to date and more user friendly.
+This fork is based on [Millo5/animated-java-df](https://github.com/Millo5/animated-java-df), with the goal of being more up to date, user friendly and feature complete.

 For questions or discussion: join the [Discord server](https://discord.gg/vpWfwa28Sm).